riteshfageriya/credit-card-fraud-detection/README.md

   - **Explainability:** Incorporating tools like SHAP or LIME to improve model transparency and explainability in fraud detection.
   - **Advanced ensembling:** Implementing stacking methods, where the output of one model feeds into another, to further improve accuracy.

----

-This version adds a bit more detail while keeping it clear and concise for a README section.